ltan2/webapp/README.md

 ## To run the website:
 You will need Flask python 3 and gunicorn installed.
 Later to run, type: python3 app.py

+## Additional details for Input:
-## The website calculates the constants for diatomic molecules and requires a file in a .txt format with the internuclear distance on the left in angstroms and eneergies on thr right in atomuc units
+The website calculates the constants for diatomic molecules and requires a file in a .txt format with the internuclear distance on the left in angstroms and eneergies on thr right in atomuc units and also number of basis sets

 ## Support:
 You can contact me for any failures or problems with the site